Rsantct/pe.audio.sys/pe.audio.sys/doc/01_Install.md

 ## Manual updates:

-Manual updates can be done whenever you want, by following the below two steps:
+Manual updates can be done whenever you want, by following the two steps below:

 **(1)** Download the last repo from github: